Udio: History

 Udio was created in December 2023 by a team of four former researchers for Google DeepMind, including Udio's CEO David Ding, Conor Durkan, Charlie Nash, Yaroslav Ganin, as well as Andrew Sanchez under the name of Uncharted Labs.
 The venture capital firm Andreessen Horowitz; the music distributor UnitedMasters; musicians will.i.am, Tay Keith, and Common; investor Kevin Wall; Instagram cofounder Mike Krieger; and DeepMind researcher Oriol Vinyals all provided financial backing for Udio, and it was valued at $10 million in seed funding (plus the original $8.5 million raised previously).
 It spent several months in a closed beta phase before being publicly released in its beta phase on April 10, 2024 on the Udio website.
 As of April 2024, it allows users to generate 600 songs per month for free.
 Sanchez described it as "enabl[ing musicians] to create great music and ... to make money off of that music in the future".
 Udio's release followed the releases of other text-to-music generators such as Suno and Stable Audio.

 Udio was used to create "BBL Drizzy" by Willonius Hatcher, a parody song that went viral in the context of the Drake–Kendrick Lamar feud, with over 23 million views on Twitter and 3.3 million streams on SoundCloud the first week.

 In August 2024, Verknallt in einen Talahon (In Love with a Talahon) a song generated with Udio by Austrian producer Butterbro became the first AI-generated song in the German Top 50.

 Capabilities

 Udio bases the songs it creates on text prompts, which can include their genre (including barbershop quartet, country, classical, hip hop, German pop, and hard rock, among others), lyrics, story direction, and other artists to base their sound on.
-Its lyrics are created with a large language model (LLM), while the process used to generate the music itself, as of April 2024, has not been disclosed.
+The process used to generate the music itself, as of April 2024, has not been disclosed.
 The program generates two songs based on the prompts and users can "remix" their songs with further text prompts.
 Songs are first generated as roughly 30 second-long pieces, and can be extended by additional 30 second increments.
 Paying subscribers can access advanced functionality such as audio inpainting.